Have you been looking for the perfect colourful rug for your room? Texture, colour, pattern? I’ve got a little bit of everything for you!

 The Rug MUST extend at least 6″ or more beyond the arms of your main piece of furniture

 Really, this should be more of a rule than a guideline.
-If your area rug lines up with the arms of your couch, it will look silly.
+If your area rug lines up with the arms of your couch, it will look goofy.
 This point follows what I mentioned in Tip #4.

 Check out my affordable and fun E-design services!